In Search of Lost Utility: Private Location Data: Model

 \subsection{Overview}

 Our goal is to generate private synthetic location traces.
 In particular, having a location dataset $D$ with a multiset of trajectories, our goal is to build a generative model which approximates the true generator distribution of $D$, where every trajectory in $D$ is a sample from this distribution.
-The model is built using the privacy-sensitive data $D$, and hence the training process of this model must guarantee differential privacy for any user/trajectory in $D$.
-Due to the large complexity of this model, we decompose it into three main parts which are as follows: \begin{itemize} \item \textbf{Trajectory Initialization:} A generative model, called \emph{Trajectory Initializer (TI)}, learns the underlying joint distribution of the starting and ending locations and time variable of all trajectories, i.e., their very first (source) and very last (destination) location visits along with the single timestamp of the whole trace. \item \textbf{Transition Probability Generation:} A classification model, called \emph{Transition Probability Generator (TPG)}, learns the transition probability distribution between any two consecutive locations, i.e., it outputs the probability distribution for the next hop in a trace, conditioned on the current location, the destination and time.
-Both of these models are trained with differential privacy guarantees on a potentially sensitive training dataset. \item \textbf{Trace Generation:} Sampling a source $L_{src}$ and destination $L_{dst}$ along with the time $t$ from the output distribution of TI, and using the transition probabilities between any locations generated by TPG, the trace generator (TG) deterministically reconstructs a trajectory between source $L_{src}$ and destination $L_{dst}$ at time $t$.
-As this process only uses the output of TI and TPG, which are already differentially private, and some public information about locations, the whole generation process becomes differentially private. \end{itemize}
+The model is built using the privacy-sensitive data $D$, and, hence, the training process of this model must guarantee Differential Privacy for any user/trajectory in $D$.
+Due to the large complexity of this model, we decompose it into four main parts as follows: \begin{enumerate}[-,topsep=0pt] \item \textbf{Dimensionality reduction:} We identify the $K$ most frequently visited cells on the map and work only with these locations afterwards by projecting all trajectories to these cells. \item \textbf{Trajectory Initialization:} A generative model, called \emph{Trajectory Initializer (TI)}, learns the underlying joint distribution of the starting and ending locations and time variable of all trajectories, i.e., their very first (source) and very last (destination) location visits along with the single timestamp of the whole trace. \item \textbf{Transition Probability Generation:} A classification model, called \emph{Transition Probability Generator (TPG)}, learns the transition probability distribution between any two consecutive locations, i.e., it outputs the probability distribution for the next hop in a trace, conditioned on the current location, the destination and time.
+Both of these models are trained with Differential Privacy guarantees on a potentially sensitive training dataset. \item \textbf{Trace Generation:} Sampling a source $L_{src}$ and destination $L_{dst}$ along with the time $t$ from the output distribution of TI, and using the transition probabilities between any locations generated by TPG, the trace generator (TG) non-deterministically reconstructs a trajectory between source $L_{src}$ and destination $L_{dst}$ at time $t$ combining Dijkstra's shortest path and the Metropolis-Hastings algorithm.
+As this process only uses the output of TI and TPG, and some public information about locations, the whole generation process becomes differentially private as the first two are already differentially private. \end{enumerate}